MarkD833/Arduino-SP0256-Shield/README.md

 # Speaking the first words

 I've created a simple test sketch that you can use to send any of the allophones.
-It's in the code folder and called Test_03.
+It's in the code folder and called ALLOTEST.
 You can type in either the allophone number (0-63) or the allophone name.
 Multiple allophones can be generated - simply put a space between each allophone.
  As a start, the allophones for the word "hello" are:

 > PA2 HH1 EH LL OW PA1